jconniff/iosdw2/README.md

  * [ ] None

 Notes: Tim, **Please have a look at the intro transform code I wrote.
 It's different.
-Feedback is welcome.
-I listened to your video, then decided I would get a better grasp on it by writting my own functions.**
+I'd appreciate your feedback.
+I listened to your video, then decided I would get a better grasp on it by writting my own functions.** I also decided to try for different placement of intro images, with one image tile sliding **under** the subtitle of the page.

 Walkthrough of all user stories: